Table of Contents

 Definition and Epidemiology of Seborrhoeic Dermatitis

-Seborrhoeic dermatitis is a chronic papulosquamous dermatosis characterised by scaling and poorly defined erythematous patches.
-This is due to increased sebum production (seborrhoea) in areas of scalp and follicle rich areas of face and trunk.
+Seborrhoeic dermatitis is a chronic papulosquamous dermatosis characterized by scaling and poorly defined erythematous patches.
+This is due to increased sebum production (seborrhoea) in the scalp and follicle rich areas of the face and trunk.

-There appears to be an ethnic predilection with only few cases seen in African Americans; this claim has however been contended by other researchers supporting an unbiased ethnic predisposition.
-It is found to be commonly associated with patients having Parkinson’s disease or those under psychotropic drugs treatment like haloperidol.
+There appears to be an ethnic predilection, with only a few cases seen in African Americans.
+However, other studies have indicated this may not be the case.
+It is commonly associated with patients who have Parkinson’s disease or those taking psychotropic drugs like haloperidol.

 Pathophysiology of Seborrhoeic Dermatitis

-Unna and Subauraud first described this disease with an etiology based on bacteria, yeast or both.
-The theory did not receive much support in relation to Candida albicans, Staphylococcus, Propionibacterium but a strong correlation seems to exist between seborrhoeic dermatitis and a yeast called Malasseziafurfur.
+Unna and Subauraud first described this disease with an etiology based on bacteria, yeast, or both.
+The theory received little support concerning Candida albicans, staphylococcus, and propionibacterium.
+Still, there seems to be a strong correlation between seborrhoeic dermatitis and a type of yeast called Malassezia furfur.

-There are reasons to implicate this yeast in the causation of seborrhoeic dermatitis such as positive response to antifungal treatments and seborrhoeic-like lesions in animal models inoculated with this yeast.
+There are reasons to implicate this yeast as a cause of seborrhoeic dermatitides, such as a positive response to antifungal treatments and seborrhoeic-like lesions in animal models inoculated with this yeast.

 These yeasts are said to induce keratinocyte production of proinflammatory cytokines, causing skin eruptions.
 The final metabolites are also thought to react with triglycerides from sebaceous glands, leading to inflammatory changes.

-Seborrhoeic dermatitis is not a disease of the salivary gland nor can increased production of sebum be found in all patients.
-Seborrhoea, however, may be considered a predisposition owing to the high incidence of this disease in newborns with large sized and highly active sebaceous glands.
+Seborrhoeic dermatitis is not a disease of the salivary gland, and not all patients experience increased sebum production.
+Seborrhoea, however, may be considered a predisposition owing to the high incidence of this disease in newborns with large, highly active sebaceous glands.

 In childhood, sebum production and seborrhoeic dermatitis correlate well.
-In adults, however, rates of sebum production are increased during puberty while the disease appears much later.
-The commonly affected sites – scalp, ear, face, and upper parts of the trunk that are rich in sebaceous follicles and glands.
+In adults, however, sebum production rates increase during puberty while the disease appears much later.
+The commonly affected sites are rich in sebaceous follicles and glands, such as the scalp, ear, face, and the upper parts of the trunk.

-- Drugs: incidence increased in patients exposed to arsenic, gold, neuroleptics
+- Drugs: incidence increased in patients exposed to arsenic, gold, or neuroleptics

-- Neurotransmitter abnormalities: found to be associated with certain neurological conditions like epilepsy, Parkinsonism, facial paralysis, poliomyelitis, syringomyelia
+- Neurotransmitter abnormalities: associated with certain neurological conditions like epilepsy, Parkinsonism, facial paralysis, poliomyelitis, syringomyelia